tractatus1889/research/README.md

 ## Examples

-Some example output is in the directory `examples/`.
+Full example output is in the directory `examples/`.

-Noteworthy:
+### True positives

+- What software has Linus Torvalds worked on?

+  `ANSWER: Linus Torvalds has worked on the Linux kernel, which he created and was historically the lead developer of.
+He also created the distributed version control system Git.
+From 1997 to 1999, he was involved in 86open, helping select the standard binary format for Linux and Unix.
+Therefore, Linus Torvalds has worked on Linux and Git software projects.`

+  `CITATIONS: "He is the creator and, historically, the lead developer of the Linux kernel, used by Linux distributions and other operating systems such as Android.
+He also created the distributed version control system Git." from the Wikipedia page Linus Torvalds.`

+- What was the first book that Barack Obama published?

+  `ANSWER: The first book that Barack Obama published was Dreams from My Father.`

+  `CITATIONS: "Obama has published three bestselling books: Dreams from My Father (1995), The Audacity of Hope (2006) and A Promised Land (2020)." from the Wikipedia page Barack Obama.`

+### True negatives

-- `examples/turing.txt` contains the question "What did Winston Churchill think of Alan Turing" which our model answers agnostically with NO ANSWER after researching Wikipedia.
+- What did Winston Churchill think of Alan Turing?

+  `ANSWER: <NO ANSWER>`

   Indeed,
   [according to Donald Knuth](https://cs.stanford.edu/~knuth/chatGPT20.txt), there is no evidence that Churchill had any specific opinion or memory of Turing.
 The point of this example is to demonstrate producing a non-answer when there is no data for an answer, and avoiding hallucination.

-- `examples/picasso.txt` contains the question "Why did Jacqueline prevented Picasso's children Claude and Paloma from attending the funeral?" which [Nassim Taleb asked ChatGPT and got a hallucinated answer](https://twitter.com/nntaleb/status/1666298335509053440).
+- Why did Jacqueline prevent Picasso's children Claude and Paloma from attending the funeral?

+  `ANSWER: Jacqueline prevented Picasso's children Claude and Paloma from attending his funeral.
+There is no information provided that explains why she did so. <NO ANSWER>`

+  [Nassim Taleb asked ChatGPT and got a hallucinated answer](https://twitter.com/nntaleb/status/1666298335509053440).
   Our system instead gives a non-answer, avoiding hallucination.